RAPTOR: A Foundation Policy for Quadrotor Control: Materials and Methods

 \subsubsection{Pre-Training}

-In the pre-training phase, we take $1000$ quadrotors sampled from the distribution described in Section \ref{sec:materials-and-methods-sampling-quadrotors} and train a dedicated expert policy for each of them by creating an independent MDP for each set of sampled domain parameters $\boldsymbol\Xi$.
+In the pre-training phase, we take $1000$ quadrotors sampled from the distribution described in the Domain Randomization subsection and train a dedicated expert policy for each of them by creating an independent MDP for each set of sampled domain parameters $\boldsymbol\Xi$.
 We also make the ground-truth states directly observable because this expert policy does not need to be deployed on hardware.
 Since we are not constrained by the deployment onto hardware, we can overparameterize it to aid the training \cite{belkin2019reconciling}.
-We use three layers with a hidden dimensionality of $64$, making each teacher policy $>3 \times$ larger than the condensed foundation policy in terms of parameters.
-The training pipeline is adapted from \cite{eschmann2023learning} with five modifications: \begin{enumerate} \item Switching from TD3 to SAC because we observed slightly more robust training dynamics in SAC. \item Training for longer to ensure convergence for all quadrotors. \item Adjusting the reward function, adding a penalty for termination and for the action derivative. \item Removing the curriculum because we found that the changes to the reward function stabilize the training without the need for a curriculum. \item Ground-truth motor RPM states.
+We use fully-connected three-layer neural networks with a hidden dimensionality of $64$, making each teacher policy $>3 \times$ larger than the condensed foundation policy in terms of parameters.
+The training pipeline is adapted from \cite{eschmann2023learning} with five modifications: \begin{enumerate} \item Switching from TD3 to SAC because we observed slightly more robust training dynamics in SAC.
+Note that we use an off-policy method because in our experience they are much more reliable than on-policy methods like PPO and, for example, do not require cherry-picking random seeds.
+The latter is of utmost importance because we do not have the capacity to supervise each of the $1000$ training runs, and hence rely on each of them finding a good policy without any adjustments to hyperparameters. \item Training for longer to ensure convergence for all quadrotors. \item Adjusting the reward function, adding a penalty for termination and for the action derivative. \item Removing the curriculum because we found that the changes to the reward function stabilize the training without the need for a curriculum. \item Ground-truth motor RPM states.
 The teacher policies are never deployed in reality, so instead of feeding a proprioceptive action history to account for the unobservable motor states as in \cite{eschmann2023learning}, the teachers can directly observe the ground-truth motor states.
 This also makes the actor-critic architecture symmetric. \end{enumerate}

-We do these modifications to trade off wall-clock training time for highly reliable training dynamics, and we found them to yield high-quality teacher policies in all $1000$ cases without cherry-picking random seeds and without requiring case-by-case modifications, even though the dynamics of the quadrotors vary drastically as described in Section \ref{sec:materials-and-methods-sampling-quadrotors}.
+We do these modifications to trade off wall-clock training time for highly reliable training dynamics, and we found them to yield high-quality teacher policies in all $1000$ cases without cherry-picking random seeds and without requiring case-by-case modifications, even though the dynamics of the quadrotors vary drastically as described in the Domain Randomization subsection.